FREVA-CLINT/freva-deployment/README.md

 # Deployment of the Free Evaluation Framework Freva

 The code in this repository is used to deploy freva in different computing environments.
-The general strategy is to split deployment into 4 different steps, these are :
+The general strategy is to split the deployment into 4 different steps, these are :
 - Deploy MariaDB service via docker
-- Deploy a Hashicorp Vault service for storing and retrieving passwords and other sensitive data via docker
+- Deploy a Hashicorp Vault service for storing and retrieving passwords and other sensitive data via docker (this step get automatically activated once the MariaDB service is set)
 - Deploy Apache Solr service via docker
 - Deploy command line interface backend ([evaluation_system](https://gitlab.dkrz.de/freva/evaluation_system))
 - Deploy web frontend ([freva_web](https://gitlab.dkrz.de/freva/freva_web))

-> **_Note:_** A vault server is deployed to centrally store all passwords and other sensitive data.
+> **_Note:_** A vault server is auto deployed once the mariadb server is deploed.
+The vault centrally stores all passwords and other sensitive data.
 During the deployment of the vault server a public key is generated which is used to open the vault.
 This public key will be saved in the `evaluation_system` backend root directory.
-Only if saved key and the key in the vault match, secrets can be retrieved.
-You should therfore always deploy the vault server, the mariadb server and the `evaluation_system` backend togehter.
+Only if saved this key and the key in the vault match, secrets can be retrieved.
+Therefore it might be a good idea to deploy, the mariadb server (and with it the vault) and the `evaluation_system` backend togehter.

 On *CentOS* python SELinux libraries need to be installed.
 If you choose to install ansible via the `install_ansible` you'll have to use `conda` to install libselinux for your CentOS version.
 For example : `conda install -c conda-forge  libselinux-cos7-x86_64`

 # Pre-Requisites
 The main work will be done by [ansible](https://docs.ansible.com/ansible/latest/index.html), hence the system which executes the deployment will need ansible.
+Since we are using ansible we can use this deployment routine from any \*nix system (like a Mac-book).
+You do not need to run the depoyment on the machines where things get installed.
+The only requirement is that you have to setup ansible and you can establish ssh connections to the servers.
+## Install ansible on the (local) deployment machine:
+To install ansible you have three different options:
-## Option 1: Installing all required packages via the systems software repository
+### Option 1: Installing all required packages via the systems software repository (with admin rights)
 The following software/packages need to be installed on your system:
 - python3.6+
 - ansible